 Bean and sausage stuffed acorn squash makes for a great dinner that’s easy, full of flavor, and vegetable focused.
 It’s the sort of meal I love making any day of the week, since I can make the stuffing while the squash bakes, and then finish it all off together while I get a salad on the table.
-And my family loves it too.
-My daughter isn’t always a big fan of winter squash, but she loves it when I stuff it with beans and chorizo.
+And my family loves it too!

-I’ve made other recipes for stuffed acorn squash over the years, but she is fan of chorizo, along with the rest of the family, so I went for Spanish spicing and flavors here.
+I’ve made other recipes for stuffed acorn squash over the years, but this time I wanted chorizo, so I went for Spanish spicing and flavors here.
 I paired the chorizo with manchego and added some paprika to the party.
 This gave the dish a nice, harmonious feel to my mind, and my taste buds were happy too.

 Also, do not pile the cheese on top!
 Make sure you mix it into the stuffing mixture.
 I had forgotten how important that was and put the cheese only on top while I was developing the recipe.
 What you will end up with is a cap of cheese that doesn’t melt into the stuffing while keeping all the heat in.
 The first time we had hard, separate cheese that peeled off and the stuffing was so hot.
 So, so hot.
 Mix in the cheese and it’ll flavor the whole dish while not acting as a heat shield.